 “West Highland White Terriers do not require a great deal of exercise.
 I would say that about 20 minutes twice a day would be enough provided they have a garden to play in.
-However, once full grown, they are perfectly able to walk for hours if the owner has the energy.
+However, once full-grown, they are perfectly able to walk for hours if the owner has the energy.

-“I have also owned Shih Tzu for many years and I would say that this delightful breed also makes an ideal pet for older people.
+Steve also offered an alternative if you are interested in a Westie: “I have also owned a Shih Tzu for many years and I would say that this delightful breed also makes an ideal pet for older people.
 Exercise much the same as Westies.
 Both breeds require regular clipping at a trimming parlour so this ongoing expense should be taken into account.”

 Poodles are some of the oldest gun dogs, and though a working breed, they have adapted to other positions within a modern lifestyle.
-Majestic and fun loving, these dogs are perfect for those with a little more energy, though as they come in three sizes, toy, miniature and standard, they can be suitable for any size living space.
+Majestic and fun-loving, these dogs are perfect for those with a little more energy, though as they come in three sizes, toy, miniature and standard, they can be suitable for any size living space.

-The Poodle Club in Victoria is an authoritative voice on this breed Linda Johnson and Jo Turnley were happy to share their insight:
+The Poodle Club in Victoria is an authoritative voice on this breed and Linda Johnson and Jo Turnley were happy to share their insight:

 “What makes Poodles special is poodles are non-shedding, non-allergenic, low odour, extremely easy to train and they love to be pampered.
 They come in three sizes so there is a size to match everyone’s living space and exercise routine.
-They make good watch dogs and will, when trained, alert the hard of hearing to the phone ringing or visitors approaching.
+They make good watchdogs and will, when trained, alert the hard of hearing to the phone ringing or visitors approaching.

 “All I could really add is that the intelligence of the breed seems to understand especially the elderly.
-Mine for example knows not to jump on my mother who is now 87...I didn't train them this way, they just seem to know.
-Even when my Mum was younger & walked one of mine from time to time, they would behave perfectly on a walk with her.”
+Mine, for example, knows not to jump on my mother who is now 87, I didn't train them this way, they just seem to know.
+Even when my Mum was younger and walked one of mine from time to time, they would behave perfectly on a walk with her.”

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.